derlerd/derlerd.github.io/README.md

   * `bib` (optional): An url to a bibfile.
   * `talk` (optional): An url to the presentation slides.
   * `github` (optional): An url to a github repository.

+## License

+The license for the code is inherited from [orderedlist/minimal](https://github.com/orderedlist/minimal), which was used as the basis for the theme.
+That is, the code is licensed under [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).